basilfx/TRADFRI-Hacking/products/E2206/README.md

-# E2204
+# E2206
-TRETAKT smart switch
+INSPELNING smart switch with energy monitoring.

-This is very similar to the [E2206](../E2206), but lacks the parts for energy monitoring.
+This is very similar to the [E2204](../E2204), but has a few additional parts populated for energy monitoring.

 ## Details